 Clients can benefit from specialized training in the areas of mobile devices forensics, computer forensics, big data processing, OSINT, digitally driven investigations, etc. Training will continue to be important as the system will grow in the future.

-At ICC we believe the UN system could greatly benefit from an inter-Agency Digital Investigations Hub.
+At UNICC we believe the UN system could greatly benefit from an inter-Agency Digital Investigations Hub.
 We are currently exploring with our Partners the possibility of establishing and running this service.

 The ICSC promotes and maintains exemplary service to the United Nations common system.